Department website: http://dentistry.hsc.wvu.edu/

 - Master of Science

 The School of Dentistry and the Department of Endodontics offer a program of advanced study and clinical training leading to the degree of Master of Science.
-The program requires a minimum of thirty-four months (three academic years and two summer sessions) of full-time residency in the School of Dentistry.
+The program requires a minimum of 30 months of full-time residency in the School of Dentistry.
 It is designed to qualify dentists for careers in endodontic clinical practice, teaching, and research.

-A stipend plus tuition waiver will be provided for graduate students in Endodontics at the end of the second year for the Summer Session and Fall/Spring Semesters.
+A stipend plus tuition waiver will be provided for graduate students in Endodontics during spring semester of year two, and the summer session and fall semester of year three.
 Special fees are not covered by the tuition waiver.
 You must pay these each term/semester.

 Inquiries concerning this program should be directed to the Office of Dental Admissions and Recruitment.
 Applications will be processed by the School of Dentistry.
 Applicants approved for admission to the program will be notified soon after interviews are completed.